Saturday, April 6, 2024

 What are these risks?
 At a minimum, they need to include the six risks described in R1.2.1 through R1.2.6.[i]
 But of course, there are lots of other risks that apply to cloud service providers.
 Rather than leave it up to each NERC entity to decide what those risks are, NERC will need to provide a list of types of cloud risks that must be addressed in the plan.

 Since the CSPs will never permit every NERC entity to audit them, NERC could do an “audit” themselves.
-An important component of the audit might be reviewing the CSP’s FedRAMP authorization documentation to determine whether it meets a certain set of criteria established in advance.
-It would be up to the entity to decide whether to accept NERC’s audit in whole, in part, or not at all).
+An important component of the audit might be reviewing the CSP’s ISO 27001 certification documentation to determine whether it meets a certain set of criteria established in advance.
+It would be up to the entity to decide whether to accept NERC’s audit in whole, in part, or not at all.
 Of course, there might be other steps in the CIP-013 cloud compliance process as well.

 By following CIP-013, the NERC entity no longer needs evidence that the CSP has complied with requirements like CIP-007 R2, any more than they need evidence that other vendors addressed in CIP-013 (e.g. the vendor of relays used in substations) have complied with CIP-007 R2.
 However, the utility will need to provide evidence of the vendor’s compliance with CIP-004-7 Requirement Parts R3.4, R6.1, R6.2, and R6.3 (and perhaps one or two other Requirement Parts in CIP-004-7).
 Some CSPs may balk at providing this documentation, but given that the alternative (being required to provide reams of documentation that is literally impossible to produce) is much worse, they will hopefully agree this isn’t such a terrible fate.